digipolisgent/drupal_module_dcat/README.txt

 ------------

-The DCAT module provides the possibility to integrate external DCAT providers and import the datasets those DCAT feeds offer.
+The DCAT module provides the possibility to integrate external DCAT providers and import the datasets that those DCAT feeds offer.
+All imported data can be combined and exported at a specific endpoint using the dcat_export module

  * For a full description of the module, visit the project page: https://www.drupal.org/project/dcat